ChainsAutomation/chains/README.md

 # Chains intro

-##What are nodes(master/slave), devices and services?
+##What are nodes(master/slave), services and devices?

 In the Chains documentation we often refer to nodes, devices and services, these are explained below.

 ###Node
 Nodes are computers runnning Chains.
 Multiple machines are supported, and they communicate on a regular tcp/ip network using RabbitMQ.
 If you run chains on only one machine you must run the "master" node, this is the hub of the chains system and takes cares of `rules` described below.
 Slave nodes are installed on additional computers that you may add to the chains network.

+###service
+A `service` is a program that controls something in chains, usually a piece of hardware like a ligh controller or internet service like pushover.net.
+Example services: PhilipsHue, onewire, timer, pushover.

 ###Device
-A `device` is a program that controls something in chains, usually a piece of hardware like a ligh controller or internet service like pushover.net.
-Example devices: PhilipsHue, onewire, timer, pushover.

-###Service
-A service is a specific piece of functionality exposed on a `device`.
+A device is a specific piece of functionality exposed on a `service`.
 A single device may be able to do several `actions` and report several `events`.
 We call these "sub-devices" services.
 E.g. "the bluetooth device exposes an Obex service"

 ##What are events, actions and rules?